-The primary object of the SRA Compensation Fund (the Fund) is to replace money which a defaulting practitioner (primarily solicitors) or a defaulting practitioner's employee, manager or owner has misappropriated or otherwise failed to properly account for.
-The fund makes discretionary grants to those persons who have either suffered or are likely to suffer financial loss directly resulting from:
+The primary objective of the SRA Compensation Fund (the fund) is to replace money which a defaulting practitioner (primarily solicitors) or a defaulting practitioner's employee, manager or owner has misappropriated or otherwise failed to properly account for.

+The fund makes discretionary grants to those persons who have either suffered or are likely to suffer financial loss directly resulting from an activity of a kind which is part of the usual business of a defaulting practitioner and, in the case of a defaulting licensed body, the act or default arose in the course of performance of an activity regulated by the SRA in accordance with the terms of the body's licence, in two circumstances.
+These are:

-- the dishonesty of a defaulting practitioner or the employee or manager or owner of a defaulting practitioner; or - failure to account for money which has come into the hands of a defaulting practitioner or the employee or manager or owner of a defaulting practitioner, which may include the failure by a defaulting practitioner to complete work for which the defaulting practitioner was paid, in the course of an activity of a kind which is part of the usual business of a defaulting practitioner and, in the case of a defaulting licensed body, the act or default arose in the course of performance of an activity regulated by the SRA in accordance with the terms of the body's licence.
-The majority of these grants arise from claims made following an intervention by the Solicitors Regulation Authority Limited (SRA) into the practice of a defaulting practitioner.
+- dishonesty of a defaulting practitioner or the employee or manager or owner of a defaulting practitioner; or - failure to account for money which has come into the hands of a defaulting practitioner or the employee or manager or owner of a defaulting practitioner, which may include the failure by a defaulting practitioner to complete work for which the defaulting practitioner was paid.

+The majority of these grants arise from claims made following an intervention by the SRA into the practice of a defaulting practitioner.

 All regulated practitioners (except those working for the Crown Prosecution Service) and licensed firms of practitioners who hold client money are required to pay an annual contribution to the fund.
 Contributions are determined and collected on behalf of the fund by the SRA.
 The cost of processing the claims is borne by the SRA and then charged to the fund.